 About the Jewish holidays

 The Jewish Sabbath—Shabbat in Hebrew, Shabbos in Yiddish—is observed every week beginning at sunset on Friday evening and ending after dark on Saturday evening.
 For religiously observant Jews, Shabbat is as important as any other holy day.
 Orthodox Jews do not work or travel on Shabbat.
-Consequently, Friday evening or Saturday classes or exams will generally pose a conflict for observant Jewish students.
+Consequently, Friday evening or Saturday classes or exams will generally pose a conflict for Orthodox Jewish students.

 The Jewish New Year, the beginning of ten days of penitence or teshuvah culminating on Yom Kippur.
 Traditionally celebrated with sweet or round foods such as apples and honey, and the blowing of the shofar, a hollowed-out ram's horn, during religious services.
 A customary greeting is shanah tovah or "happy new year!"